Applied Physics and Applied Mathematics

 The Department of Applied Physics and Applied Mathematics includes undergraduate and graduate studies in the fields of applied physics, applied mathematics, and materials science and engineering.
 The graduate program in applied physics includes plasma physics and controlled fusion; solid-state physics; optical and laser physics and medical physics.
 The graduate program in applied mathematics includes research in applied analysis, data science, and atmospheric, oceanic, and earth physics.
 The graduate programs in materials science and engineering are described here.

-1. equilibrium, stability, and transport in fusion plasmas: high-beta tokamaks, spherical tokamaks, and levitated dipoles;
+1. equilibrium, stability, and transport in tokamak plasmas

-5. the development of new plasma measurement techniques.
+4. the development of new plasma measurement techniques

 Optical and laser physics.
-Active areas of research include inelastic light scattering in nanomaterials, optical diagnostics of film processing, flat optics, metasurfaces, nonlinear optics, ultrafast optoelectronics, photonic switching, optical physics of surfaces, laser-induced crystallization, and photon integrated circuits.
+Active areas of research include quantum science and technology, flat optics, metasurfaces, silicon nanophotonics, superconducting circuits, nonlinear photonics, ultrafast optics, and photon integrated circuits.

 Solid-state physics.
 Research in solid-state physics covers nanoscience and nanoparticles, electronic transport and inelastic light scattering in low-dimensional correlated electron systems, heterostructure physics and applications, grain boundaries and interfaces, nucleation in thin films, molecular electronics, nanostructure analysis, and electronic structure calculations.